-Financial Reporting Standard 17 "Retirement Benefits" (FRS17) requires the Authority to disclose certain information within its Statement of Accounts and this appears in note 26 to the Core Financial Statements.
+Accounting standards require the Authority to disclose certain information within its Statement of Accounts and this appears in note 26 to the Core Financial Statements.
 Included within that information is the net liability on the Isle of Man Local Government Superannuation Scheme that is attributable to Malew Parish Commissioners.

-This is the difference between future liabilities and assets, as valued at 31 March 2015, and amounts to £439,000 (2014: £347,000) a rise of £92,000 (2014: £102,000).
+This is the difference between future liabilities and assets, as valued at 31 March 2016, and amounts to £375,000 (2015: £439,000) a fall of £64,000 (2015 rise: £92,000).